EXPERT EVALUATIONS AND TESTIMONY

 What are some of the recommended qualities to consider when searching for an ethics attorney as an expert?

-You would want to consider how much experience the ethics attorney has had with an attorney disciplinary agency; whether they have ever worked with an attorney disciplinary agency or represented clients before an attorney disciplinary agency.
+You would want to consider how much experience the ethics attorney has had with the ARDC; whether they have ever worked with the ARDC or represented clients before the ARDC.
 You would want to examine ethics articles penned by the ethics attorney; review ethics programs presented; and the number of professional responsibility courses taught.
 An ethics attorney with considerable trial experience will be able to understand your case theory and the goals you are trying to accomplish.

 What are some of the reasons I might want to consider retaining LEC for expert evaluations and testimony?